-Where timber and paper products are not FSC certified we require confirmation the raw materials are sustainably and legally sourced, or are made from recycled or reclaimed materials.
+Where timber and paper products are not certified responsibly sourced we require confirmation the raw materials are sustainably and legally sourced, or are made from recycled or reclaimed materials.

-Over 50% of our wood & paper range is FSC certified.
-We also stock products made from sustainable woods such as mango, olive, rubber wood or upcycled wood from tea plantations, or sustainably sourced but without the FSC chain of custody certification.
-We are working with our suppliers to help them understand the importance of FSC chain-of-custody which allows us to tag products as FSC certified for extra reassurance to our customers.
+Over 50% of our wood & paper range is certified responsibly sourced.
+We also stock products made from sustainable woods such as mango, olive, rubber wood or upcycled wood from tea plantations, or sustainably sourced but without the chain of custody certification.

 More detail can be found in our timber sourcing policy.